Trump-era COVID-19 border restriction set to expire - NewsBreak

 According to Gonzales, there will be a huge spike in the number of migrants arriving at the border if the Biden administration allows Title 42 to expire.

-“What you’re going to see is a humanitarian crisis on steroids,” Gonzales said.
+“What you’re going to see is a humanitarian crisis on steroids,” Gonzales said.‘SAY GAY’ billboards go up in several US capitals

 “They have no plan in place to deal with what is already a disaster,” said Sen. John Thune (R-SD).